Tin soldiers and Nixon’s comin’.

 May 4, Kent State Shootings

 On Fri, May 1st, a protest was planned for noon on Mon May 4th and students attempted to follow through with the May 4 protest.
-However the University attempted to stop the event and handed out thousands of leaflets that said the protest was canceled.
+However, the University attempted to stop the event and handed out thousands of leaflets that said the protest was cancelled.
 Despite the University efforts about 2,000 people gathered on the university’s Commons.
 Kent University breaks the crowd into:

 … about 500 core demonstrators were gathered around the Victory Bell at one end of the Commons, another 1000 people were “cheerleaders” supporting the active demonstrators, and an additional 1500 people were spectators standing around the perimeter of the Commons.
 Across the Commons at the burned-out ROTC building stood about 100 Ohio National

-Even though the protest was going on the campus was still open, people where going to class, having lunch and doing University things.
+Even though the protest was going on the campus was still open, people were going to class, having lunch and doing University things.

 I did see one rock hit a Guardsman.
 And I say this because there were reports that came out of the press that fire hydrants had been thrown, Guardsmen had been bleeding and there was lots of lies afterwards, but I was right there, in the middle of it — nada — did not happen.
 But the one rock that I did see bounced off of a Guardsman’s helmet.
 And we’re talkin’ like a long way away.
 These guys were way down in the field.
 And that was that.
 So the Guard were in a crouching position with their guns out to shoot.
 Like you would think the Continental Army was.